CallMeRZIBI/Forza-autopilot/README.md

 ## What it does?

 This autopilot drives as you learn it to drive, it's just a convolutional neural network so it probably won't avoid other vehicles...
-But who knows, maybye I'll change it ;)
+But!
+I just started making also a object detection for it, but right now, I'm having some troubles with model speed, cause of some optimisations they forgot ;)

 ## Requirements